eliangcs/happybase-mock/README.rst

 A mocking library for HappyBase_.

 Installing HBase_ is not easy.
 Running HBase_ also costs high system resource.
-This library simulates HappyBase_ API in local memory.
+This library simulates HappyBase_ API in local memory, so you don't have to set up HBase_.
 This is handy if you want to do fast in-memory testing.

 Installation